UNITED STATES

 8. Leases

 The Company is party to an operating lease in Copenhagen, Denmark for office space that commenced in March 2021 with the initial term set to expire in January 2025.
-Base rent for this initial lease was approximately $
+Base rent for this initial lease was $

 |